ASDFDev/PAS-Backend-ASPNET/Docs/BUILDING.md

 5. mono /path/to/nuget/exe restore
 6. xbuild Setsuna.sln

 The software would be built and you can start running the software!
-Go to [RUNNING.md](RUNNING.md) for more info on how to run this software.
+Go to [SetsunaOnApache.md](SetsunOnApache.md) for more info on how to run this software on Apache.
+You should only use XSP for debugging purpose.
+See [SetsunaOnXsp.md](SetsunaOnXsp.md) for more info on running this software on XSP.

 `Note: For Debian derivatives, it is possible to run this software without pulling all of mono packages and dependencies.`